 935XT – is on optical 930XT.
 Simple. aka FR935.
 FR=ForeRunner

 The sports GPS watch world *IS* clearly going optical for Heart Rate measurement…where does that leave us with the future incarnations of the Garmin Forerunner 920XT?
 Are we holding out for merely an optical 920XT (called 925XT) or, much more likely, are we expecting a significant Fenix 5-like upgrade to give us the 930XT/935XT.

-I have seen some evidence that a 935XT might be planned but I am speculating on the features.
+I have seen clear, unequivocal evidence that a 935XT exists from several sources and (edit), as of March 2017, I can confirm that it is about to be announced but I am speculating on the features.
 Please read on if you want to.
 This is just an opinion piece and a bit of fun.